macmanes-lab/DoveParentsRNAseq/analysis/08_wgcna.md

 ![](../figures/wgcna/wgcna-1.png)

 **Fig 1.
 Characterization dendrogram with trait heatmap.**.
-Most hyp. and pit. samples separte form the gon. samples, but some are clusters contain samples from all tissues.
+Most hypothalamus and pituitary samples separte form the gonad samples, but some are clusters contain samples from all tissues.

 Females
 -------